 Busselton, surface water, groundwater, soil salinity

-Bennett, D, and George, R. (2012), Observations of localised effects of the Busselton compensating basins on surface water, groundwater and soil salinity.
-Department of Agriculture and Food, Western Australia.
-Report 383, 120p.
+Bennett, D L, and George, R J. (2012), Observations of localised effects of the Busselton compensating basins on surface water, groundwater and soil salinity.
+Department of Agriculture and Food, Western Australia, Perth.
+Report 383.

 Agriculture Commons, Bioresource and Agricultural Engineering Commons, Environmental Indicators and Impact Assessment Commons, Environmental Monitoring Commons, Fresh Water Studies Commons, Hydrology Commons, Natural Resources Management and Policy Commons, Soil Science Commons, Water Resource Management Commons